Mustafa Qureshi

-Mustafa Qureshi is a Pakistani film and television actor.
+Mustafa Qureshi (born 11 May 1938) is a Pakistani film and television actor.

 He has acted in more than 600 movies, in Urdu, Punjabi and Sindhi languages.

 He is best remembered for playing the antagonist Noori Natt in Maula Jatt (1979).

-He was born into a Sindhi family, despite his later work mainly in Punjabi cinema.
+He was born into a Sindhi family despite his later work mainly in Punjabi cinema.

 Qureshi won Nigar Award for Best Supporting Actor for his performance in Lal Aandhi (1979).
 He then won his first Nigar Award for Best Actor for 1981 film Sher Khan.
-He won his third Nigar Award and second in best actor category for his role in Rustam Tey Khan.
+He won his third Nigar Award and second in best actor category for his role in Rustam Te Khan (1983).

 He was awarded Pride of Performance in 1988.

 He has voiced Germander in the Commander Safeguard animated series.